o0101/bepis/README.md

 ## Roadmap

+- Multiple top level elements, and return a document fragment.
 - Create a HTML -> bepis converter, so you can take any HTML and convert it into a bepis script (just for fun and sort of as a way to test)
 - Make bepis friendly for the server (so replace `document.createElement` and associated Element API calls with more text based stuff).